 The incentive levels described in the following Sections were derived by utilizing the REC prices for Illinois Shines as described in Section 7.5.3 (and further detailed in Appendices D and E) and adjusting those prices to meet the objectives of the Illinois Solar for All Program.
-These incentives will be offered through a 15-year REC delivery contract, either with the Agency for projects funded with the Renewable Energy Resources Fund, or with a utility for projects funded through utility-supplied funds.
+These incentives will be offered through a 15-year REC delivery contract, either with the Agency for projects funded with the Renewable Energy Resources Fund, or with a utility for projects funded through utilitysupplied funds.

 Incentive levels are expressed as REC prices and are set according to the same groups and categories as Illinois Shines (Group A for projects located in Ameren Illinois, Mt.
-Carmel, MidAmerican, and rural electric cooperatives and municipal utilities located in MISO; Group B for projects located in ComEd, and rural electric cooperatives and municipal utilities located in PJM).
+Carmel, MidAmerican, and rural electric cooperatives and municipal utilities located in MISO; Group B for projects located in ComEd, and rural electric cooperatives and municipal utilities located in PIM).
 The Agency will review and update the incentive levels on an annual program year basis, as is also done for Illinois Shines.
 That update will include an adjustment to account for how the comparable Illinois Shines REC price for each Group and category has changed since the previous update, allowing for the prices offered through Illinois Solar for All to track overall market conditions while continuing to be offered at a higher level than for Illinois Shines.

 For this Draft 2024 Plan, the Agency updated ILSFA REC Prices based on the modeling of the updated REC Pricing Model described in Chapter 7 and in Appendices D and E. The changes to ILSFA REC Prices largely reflect changes to the underlying modeling used for Illinois Shines that then flow through to Illinois Solar for All.
 This means that changes to Illinois Shines prices that are adopted through the approval of this 2024 Long-Term Plan will also then flow through to ILSFA prices.
-The

-2022-2023 REC Prices were published on August 1, 2022, 465 and 2023-2024 REC Prices on April 20, 2023.
-466
+The 2022-2023 REC Prices were published on August 1, 2022,487 and 2023-2024 REC Prices on April 20, 2023.488

-As discussed in Section 7.5.3 the result of the updated REC Pricing Model for this draft 2024 Long-Term Plan are REC prices significantly lower than those published for the 2023-2024 program year.
-That section also notes that REC prices are likely to change between this draft plan and the final prices published after the ICC approves the 2024 Long-Term Plan.
-This is because the Agency will consider stakeholder feedback on this draft 202 Long-Term Plan and may make adjustments prior to filing the plan for Commission approval in October 2023.
-Aspects of REC pricing are likely to be contested issues in the docketed proceeding approving the plan, and the Commission may order further changes made to the REC Pricing Model.
+As discussed in Section 7.5.3, the updates to result of the updated REC Pricing Model for this draft 2024 Long-Term Plan results in generally lower are REC prices significantly lower than those published for the 2023-2024 program year.
+That section also notes that REC prices may potentially change due to modifications required by the Commission in approving the 2024 Long-Term Plan.are likely to change between this draft plan and the final prices published after the ICC approves the 2024 Long Term Plan.
+This is because the Agency will consider stakeholder feedback on this draft 202 Long Term Plan and may make adjustments prior to filing the plan for Commission approval in October 2023.
+Aspects of REC pricing are likely to be contested issues in the docketed proceeding approving the Planplan, and the Commission may order further changes made to the REC Pricing Model.